szilab/CineFlow/README.md

 ## Contributing

-At the moment this project in the really early phase and still developed by original outhor only.
+At the moment this project in the really early phase and still developed by original author only.

 ## License